ToolBook

 3. Add a service charge if applicable

-If the restaurant has already added a service charge (typically 10%), enter it here so the tool accounts for it separately.
+If the restaurant has already added a service charge, enter it here so the tool accounts for it separately.

 4. Set the number of people